hyperioware/Memory/README.md

 5. Amount of XP after each round is determined by the percentage of turns unused based on the level and then multiplied by the level's multiplier.
 6. 2 bonuses available at the moment.
+7. Card placement on the board is split in half.
+Every card has its match on the opposite half of the board.
+I suppose eventually I'll write it so that it's randomized across the entire board for 100% mix